Error E-08 — zone fault

 Part of our Top 20 Oven Models & Common Repair Issues Guide.
 Browse all oven repair guides for related models and issues.

-“`htmlCommon Symptoms & Causes
+Common Symptoms & Causes

 - One or more induction cooking zones fail to heat or power on

-- The affected burner zone shows no activity even after selecting a heat setting
+- The affected burner zone shows no activity, even after selecting a heat setting

 - The range powers off mid-cycle and displays E-08 upon restarting

-“`Safety First
+Safety First

-- Unplug the oven from the power outlet before starting any repair — never work on a live appliance.
+- Unplug the oven from the power outlet before you start any repairs—never work on a live appliance.

-- Wear work gloves when handling metal brackets, sheet metal edges, or sharp components.
+- Wear work gloves when handling metal brackets, sharp edges, or components.

-- Take photos with your phone before disconnecting any wiring harnesses or connectors.
+- Take photos before you disconnect any wiring harnesses or connectors, so you know how to reconnect them later.

-- Work in a well-lit area with enough floor space to lay removed panels flat.
+- Work in a well-lit area with enough space to lay any removed panels flat.

 Tools & Parts Needed